 We extend credit to our customers in the normal course of business.
 We perform ongoing credit evaluations and generally do not require collateral.
+Payment terms are generally 30 days.
 Trade accounts receivable are recorded at their invoiced amounts, net of allowance for doubtful accounts.
 We evaluate the adequacy of our allowance for doubtful accounts quarterly.
-Accounts outstanding longer than contractual payment terms are considered past due and are reviewed individually for collectability.
-We maintain reserves for potential credit losses based upon our loss history and specific receivables aging analysis.
+Accounts outstanding for longer than contractual payment terms are considered past due and are reviewed for collectability.
+We maintain reserves for potential credit losses based upon our historical experience and the aging of specific receivables.
 Receivable balances are written off when collection is deemed unlikely.
-Allowance for doubtful accounts was \$292 and \$277 for the years ended December 31, 2017 and 2016, respectively.